rememberthemilk/jerkson/README.md

 Jerkson
 -------

-Forked from https://github.com/codahale/jerkson to apply some fixes and compile to Scala 2.11.
+Forked from https://github.com/codahale/jerkson to apply some fixes and compile on Scala 2.12.

 Requirements
 ------------

-* Scala 2.11
+* Scala 2.12
-* Jackson 2.6.x
+* Jackson 2.8.x

 Parsing JSON